Are you experiencing severe weather in your area? Send photos and videos to CNN iReport. But please remember to stay safe.

 Among the dead is 9-year-old Ja’Nae Hornsby, who was killed at Plaza Towers, her father told CNN’s Anderson Cooper.

-About 75 students and staff members were hunkered down in Plaza Towers when the tornado struck, CNN affiliate KFOR
+About 75 students and staff members were hunkered down in Plaza Towers when the tornado struck, CNN affiliate KFOR reported.

 At one point, an estimated 24 children were missing from the school, but some later turned up at nearby churches.